nferrante1/cordic-vectoring/README.md

 # cordic-vectoring
-VHDL description and Xilinx Vivado Synthesis of CORDIC algorithm - vectoring mode.
+VHDL description and Xilinx Vivado Synthesis of cartesian to polar conversion using CORDIC algorithm in vectoring mode.
 Electronics and Communication Systems Project